BHoM/documentation/docs/Guides-and-Tutorials/Coding-with-BHoM/Testing/index.md

 # BHoM Testing

 BHoM allows to create tests of several types.
-We mainly distinguish between Unit/Functional Tests and Data-Driven Tests.
+We mainly distinguish between [Unit tests](https://en.wikipedia.org/wiki/Unit_testing)/[Functional Tests](https://en.wikipedia.org/wiki/Functional_testing) and [Data-Driven Tests](https://en.wikipedia.org/wiki/Data-driven_testing).
 This section explains in detail how to write Unit/Functional Tests for BHoM in Visual Studio.
 For Data-Driven Tests, please refer to [their page](./Data-Driven-Tests); among other things, in this page you will also find [a section dedicated to their comparison](#unit-tests-vs-functional-tests-vs-data-driven-tests).

 The main sections of this page are: